Skuf

-Skuf, also known as skufidon (Russian: скуф, скуфидон), is an internet meme in the Runet (Russian-language internet) that gained popularity in the 2020s.
-The term "skuf" refers to men over the age of 35 who appear unkempt, typically work in low-paying dead-end jobs and spend virtually all of their free time drinking beer while browsing the Internet, watching television, or playing video games (especially Dota 2 and World of Tanks).
+Skuf, also known as skufidon (Russian: скуф, скуфидон), is an Internet meme in the Runet (Russian-language Internet) that gained popularity in the 2020s.
+The term "skuf" refers to men over the age of 35 who appear unkempt, typically work in low-paying dead-end jobs, and spend virtually all of their free time drinking beer while browsing the Internet, watching television, or playing video games (especially Dota 2 and World of Tanks).
 Skufs are variously characterized with elements such as balding, being overweight, edema, messy facial hair, questionable hygiene, poor fashion sense, all of which make them appear older than their actual age.

 History

-The meme originated from a user of the Russian imageboard Dvach—reportedly a politics board moderator named Alexey Skufyin.
+The meme originated from a user of the Russian imageboard Dvach — reportedly a politics board moderator named Alexey Skufyin.
 In 2018, Skufyin got into a political argument with another user, allegedly from Ukraine, and responded with a video message asking the user to stop "insinuations" and leave the thread.
 He did not conceal his appearance in the video, which later went viral.

 As the clip spread, users uncovered personal information about Skufyin, including his home address and family photos, and mocked him online.
 He was eventually banned from Dvach, and his name became a meme.
 Those who resembled him in looks or attitude were nicknamed "skufs."

-The meme resurfaced in 2023 on Instagram and other platforms, often in short videos (Reels) portraying scenes from a "skuf's" life—playing games, drinking beer, or talking about politics.
+The meme resurfaced in 2023 on Instagram and other platforms, often in reels (short videos) portraying scenes from a "skuf's" life — playing games, drinking beer, or talking about politics.
 That same year, Skufyin gave a one-hour interview on the YouTube channel Xikkasgrandma.

 By 2024, "skuf" had entered the slang vocabulary of Russian teenagers.